How And When To Post Your Listings

 30 Minutes Before

 15 Minutes Before

 30 Minutes After Your Open House Begins

 60 Minutes After Your Open House Begins

 Instagram Story suggestions

 The following day, get on your Facebook account and post the photo of the exterior of the house with a description of the home and a promise to have more photos up soon.New listing?
 Don’t put every single photo on all platforms all at the same time!
 Click To Tweet

 Review the photos you’ve gotten back from the professional photographer.
 Choose a dozen or so.

 - Go to Instagram and post one of the professional photos of that listing there.
-Schedule (we recommend Hootsuite or Onlypult) the rest of the photos so that a different photo of that listing comes up on your Instagram account once weekly until it’s sold
+Schedule (I recommend Hootsuite, Later, Lately, Onlypult or Bulk.ly) the rest of the photos so that a different photo of that listing comes up on your Instagram account once weekly until it’s sold.

 - Go to Twitter and schedule one tweet with a photo of this listing every 5th tweet.
 That means tweet about something else 4 times and then send out the #newlisting tweet.